andershaga/w10_nmnl/README.md

 _Recommended use is after first logon on a fresh install_

-- Tested on Windows 10 Home/Pro (21H1)
+- Tested on Windows 10 Home/Pro (up to 21H1)
 - Run with elevated privileges with normal user account

 ## Highlights